 These tools store scripts too so that volunteers know exactly what they have to say to convince and remind people to vote.
 Volunteers can also use surveys to record constituent information which gets updated in real-time in your database.
 The in-depth analytics provided also help in better campaign decisions with your data.
 These apps work offline as well so, in case of signal issues, you don’t lose any of your data.

 Texting has several use cases for getting out the vote.
-You can remind contacts to vote, send information related to voting dates and polling locations, and answer related queries.
+You can remind contacts to vote, send information related to voting dates and polling locations using text broadcasts, and answer queries using peer-to-peer texting.
 With tools like CallHub, campaign managers can organize texting campaigns through a web browser and reach thousands of contacts in minutes.
 You can manage your volunteers and have them engage in personalized conversations with constituents while tracking results through real-time analytics.

 Suggested Tool(s): CallHub